dotnet/docs-maui/docs/user-interface/controls/map.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-map)

-The .NET Multi-platform App UI (.NET MAUI) `Map` control is a cross-platform view for displaying and annotating maps.
-The `Map` control uses the native map control on each platform, and is provided by the [Microsoft.Maui.Controls.Maps NuGet package](https://www.nuget.org/packages/Microsoft.Maui.Controls.Maps/).
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Maps.Map> control is a cross-platform view for displaying and annotating maps.
+The <xref:Microsoft.Maui.Controls.Maps.Map> control uses the native map control on each platform, and is provided by the [Microsoft.Maui.Controls.Maps NuGet package](https://www.nuget.org/packages/Microsoft.Maui.Controls.Maps/).

 > [!IMPORTANT]
-> The `Map` control isn't supported on Windows due to lack of a map control in WinUI.
+> The <xref:Microsoft.Maui.Controls.Maps.Map> control isn't supported on Windows due to lack of a map control in WinUI.
 However, you can still launch the native map app from your .NET MAUI app on WinUI, to display a map at a specific location or to perform navigation.
 For more information, see [Launch the native map app](#launch-the-native-map-app).

 ## Setup

-The `Map` control uses the native map control on each platform.
+The <xref:Microsoft.Maui.Controls.Maps.Map> control uses the native map control on each platform.
 This provides a fast, familiar maps experience for users, but means that some configuration steps are needed to adhere to each platforms API requirements.

 ### Map initialization

-The `Map` control is provided by the [Microsoft.Maui.Controls.Maps NuGet package](https://www.nuget.org/packages/Microsoft.Maui.Controls.Maps/), which should be added to your .NET MAUI app project.
+The <xref:Microsoft.Maui.Controls.Maps.Map> control is provided by the [Microsoft.Maui.Controls.Maps NuGet package](https://www.nuget.org/packages/Microsoft.Maui.Controls.Maps/), which should be added to your .NET MAUI app project.

 After installing the NuGet package, it must be initialized in your app by calling the `UseMauiMap` method on the `MauiAppBuilder` object in the `CreateMauiApp` method of your `MauiProgram` class: